UTAustinSPS/data-analysis/data_analysis/_sources/syllabus.rst

 About the Student Facilitator
 -----------------------------
-Evan Ott is a physics and computer science major and the 2012-2014 president of UT’s chapter of the Society of Physics Students.
-He has previously team-taught a 4-week seminar on :math:`\LaTeX` (materials available `here <http://www.ph.utexas.edu/~sps/pages/resources.html?modalID=LaTeXModal>`_) and coached his high school’s computer science club for two years in *Java* leading them to win several competitions.
+Evan Ott is a physics and computer science major and the 2012-2014 president of UT's chapter of the Society of Physics Students.
+He has previously team-taught a 4-week seminar on :math:`\LaTeX` (materials available `here <http://www.ph.utexas.edu/~sps/pages/resources.html?modalID=LaTeXModal>`_) and coached his high school's computer science club for two years in *Java* leading them to win several competitions.
 He has served as an undergraduate teaching assistant for UGS 303: Originality in the Arts and Sciences and PHY 110C: Science of the Times.
 In his time as SPS president, he has consistently worked to help provide